Categories

 };

-The code below creates an object MyProgressBar myPBar of the new derived class and connects it to Fade.
+The code snippet below instantiates an object from the MyProgressBar class and connects it to Fade2D.

-“Make sure that myPBar is not deleted before the Fade object.
-Otherwise Fade could try to notify a deleted object”
+“Make sure that the progress bar object is not deleted before the Fade2D object.
+Otherwise, Fade2D could attempt to notify a deleted object”

 // * 1 * Create a Fade object dt